Business Continuity Initiatives

 • We will cooperate with local society in regular disaster prevention activities, and will assist the recovery of local society in case of disaster.

-In addition to emergency response, the Risk Management Group promotes Business Continuity Management (BCM) during normal times to enable rapid response in emergencies.
+In addition to emergency response, the Crisis Management Group promotes Business Continuity Management (BCM) during normal times to enable rapid response in emergencies.

 Response to crises

-In the event of a natural disaster, a local disaster response group will be set up at the affected site to assess the situation, determine response policies, and follow up on restoration, in cooperation with the Risk Management Group.
+In the event of a natural disaster, a local Crisis Management Team will be set up at the affected site to assess the situation, determine response policies, and follow up on restoration, in cooperation with the Crisis Management Group.

 Phases of disaster Possible Responses